 Lean into mentors and close friendships (typically one or two friends, those people within your permissible inner circle) and let go of those who want to remote-control, through opinions, remarks, expectations, from a distance.

 Ask God to give you peace and guidance.
 But don’t harass your newlywed heart to running other people’s imaginary races.

 15. Accept and discuss changes, without taking it personally.

 We change.
 That is part of life.
 He may have wanted to wait for one year to have children but now wants to wait for two more.

 You will re-visit many pre-wedding agreements and conversations.
-You will harmonize some, throw out some, embrace some, cry over some.
+You will harmonize some, throw out others, embrace some, cry over some.

-16. You choose what kind of wife to become
+16. You choose what kind of person to become

 The options are vast.
 You can become a bitter wife, an unforgiving wife, a critical wife, a mocking wife, the-wife-who-values-every-one-but-her-husband wife, the timid wife, the unfocused wife, the vision-less wife, the lazy wife.